TheData-Guy/Apache_Hive/Hive Practice/Day 4/Readme.md

+# Hive Day 4

-# use this command to get details about serilization and deserialization
+## Using  this command to get details about Serilization and Deserialization

         describe formatted sales_data_pq_final;

-# create table as CSV SerDe
+## create table as CSV SerDe

 create table csv_table
     > (